-I ended my two-minute presentation, telling them how state health officials in both Illinois and Louisiana had sided with the corporate polluters CIPS and MSP.
-I ended with this line from that chapter: “The experience of my campaign for the Senate in 1990 left me cynical of government.”
-I warned the politicians, “Don’t let these children walk away from this hearing-room today cynical of their government.”
+I ended by recalling how state health officials in both Illinois and Louisiana had sided with the corporate polluters CIPS and MSP.
+Then I read this line from that chapter: “The experience of my campaign for the Senate in 1990 left me cynical of government.”
+I warned the politicians, “Don’t let these children walk away from this hearing room today cynical of their government.”

 The last three witnesses to testify were from the coal tar lobby.

 The first witness was a middle-aged man who owned a company that uses coal tar sealants to coat driveways, parking lots, and roads.
-For decades, he said he was coated “head to toe in coal tar.”
-The man declared; he never experienced any adverse health effects.
-Ignoring of course, science.
-His life-time risk of cancer is significantly higher than most because of this.
-Perhaps, it hasn’t killed him yet.
-It may be a matter of time before cancer develops.
+For decades, he said, he was coated “head to toe in coal tar.”
+He never experienced any adverse health effects.
+Nevertheless, science tells us his lifetime risk of cancer is significantly higher than most because of his exposure.
+It may only be a matter of time before cancer develops.

 The next witness was a middle-aged woman who represented the Pavement Coatings Technology Council.
-Her presentation went to great lengths to denigrate the validity of scientific studies issued by government employees, like the report that was written in 2013 by the U.S. Geological Survey.
-She declared that studies funded by industry research indicate that coal tar sealants have roughly the same level of certain types of polycyclic aromatic hydrocarbons (PAHs) as drinking a glass of wine.
+Her presentation went to great lengths to denigrate the validity of scientific studies issued by people who work for the government, like the report that was written in 2013 by the U.S. Geological Survey.
+She declared that research studies funded by industry indicate that coal tar sealants have roughly the same level of certain types of polycyclic aromatic hydrocarbons (PAHs) as drinking a glass of wine.

 Where have I heard that line before?